ckavadias/Project-B-COMP30024/README.md

-sho# aiProject - Slider Game
+# aiProject - Slider Game
 ## By Con Kavadias and Ricky Tanudjaja

 This is document is used to record information about our "SliderPlayer" class for Slider game.